ArduPilot/ardupilot_wiki/copter/source/docs/choosing-a-frame.rst

 ============================

 One of the first steps in using Copter is to decide on the frame.
-Shown above are three options from
+Shown below are three options from
 `3DRobotics <http://store.3drobotics.com/>`__ but there are hundreds of other choices.
 This page will hopefully give some guidance on the choices available.